top of page

 Nathanael: A True Israelite

 Nathanael Bartholomew is a minor character in the gospels.
-Nevertheless, his fifteen minutes of fame in John's gospel was significant (John 1:43-50).
-When Jesus met Nathanael, he remarked, "Here truly is an Israelite in whom there is no deceit" (v.
-47).
+Nevertheless, his fifteen minutes of fame in John's gospel was significant (John 1:43–50).
+When Jesus met Nathanael, he remarked, "Here truly is an Israelite in whom there is no deceit" (John 1:47).
 Why did he announce this?
 Was Jesus being sarcastic?
 The comment was sincere, referring to Nathanael's enthusiasm while he awaited the Messiah.
-He was genuinely surprised when Jesus noticed him under the fig tree (v.
-48).
-The fig tree was no coincidence, but many readers may not understand the reference.
+He was genuinely surprised when Jesus noticed him under the fig tree (John 1:48).
+The fig tree was no coincidence.
 The prophet Micah foresaw God's messianic kingdom:

 Man holding scroll in ancient village setting, surrounded by others.
 Wearing a blue shawl, serious expression.
 Stone buildings and greenery.